 On June 1, 2016, the Systems Engineering Research Center launched “SERC Talks,” a research webinar series, open to all.
 SERC Talks features researchers from our Systems Engineering community sharing their insights on various questions relevant to Systems Engineering and its evolution.
-Dr. Barry Boehm, our Editor-in-Chief of the series curates SERC Talks to center around prevalent topics of our community.
-The series first focused on Model-Centric Systems Engineering.
-In 2017, SERC Talks is investigating, first Cyber-Physical Learning Systems and then delving into Cybersecurity.
-This series, stemming from the technical presentations which took place periodically during our SERC Collaborator WebEx meetings, will continue to grow and touch on other subjects and aspires to create an ongoing and more collaborative dialogue between academia, government and industry sectors.
+Dr. Barry Boehm, our Editor-in-Chief of the series, curates SERC Talks to center around prevalent topics of our community.
+The series first focused on Model-Centric Systems Engineering in its inaugural year.
+In 2017, SERC Talks investigated, first Cyber-Physical Learning Systems and then delved into Cybersecurity.
+To kick off 2018, we will be discussing “Successfully Applying Agile Methods for High-Criticality Systems”.
+SERC Talks, stemming from the technical presentations which took place periodically during our SERC Collaborator WebEx meetings, will continue to grow and touch on other subjects and aspires to create an ongoing and more collaborative dialogue between academia, government and industry sectors.
 As always, SERC strives to grow Systems Engineering research into areas which can transition into impact.
 SERC Talks are generally the first Wednesday of every other month at 1 PM ET / 10 AM PT.
-Check back here for updates.
+Check back here for updates to schedule and topics.

 SERC Talks are recorded and available for viewing on the SERC Youtube Channel as well as below.
 Suggestions and input on what would be most interesting and beneficial to you for future topics and presenters are welcomed; please send questions and comments to SERC@SERCuarc.org.

 August 8 | 1 PM ET | Barry Boehm, Chief Scientist, SERC; TRW Professor of Software Engineering and Director, Center for Software Engineering, University of Southern California

 How to Query, Qualify and Quantify the Qualities Quagmire?